simonemberton/Introduction_to_Creative_Coding/Week_13/README.md

 }
 ```

-Uncomment each one to see it in turn.
+Uncomment each one to see it run in turn.

 #### Set up the switch statement
 Now let's use the object detections to switch between the screens so that when a person is detected the 'Gotcha' screen displays and when a cell phone is detected a the 'Success' screen is displayed.